lazlo-bonin/ludiq-reflection/README.md

     [Filter(ReadOnly = false)]
     public UnityVariable writableVariable;

-    // Only show methods that are on the defined on the object itself [Filter(Inherited = false)]
+    // Include methods that are defined in the object's hierarchy [Filter(Inherited = true)]
     public UnityMethod definedMethod;

     // Combine any of the above options